 If your toddler is feeling adventurous and wants to go outside, you must do something about it.
 Now and then, we hear a story about a kid wandering around the neighborhood in the middle of the night or a baby crawling through a street.
 The consequences are too severe not to childproof your front door.

-3. Security door chain or latch: If you have a security door chain (latch is even better) on your front door, it’s a good start.
+- Security door chain or latch: If you have a security door chain (latch is even better) on your front door, it’s a good start.
 If you don’t have one, it may be time to install one.
-What I like about this kind of door lockOpens in a new tab. is its versatility.
+What I like about this kind of door lock is its versatility.
 First, it’s meant to keep the intruder out of the house, but it’s also good to keep your toddler inside the house 😉

-5. Basic door hook and flip latch: The door hook is the most common locking system used for a sliding door.
+- Basic door hook and flip latch: The door hook is the most common locking system used for a sliding door.
 They can be found at any hardware store and come in various styles.
 Since you need to screw into the door frame and the actual door, I would recommend using this solution with a wooden door only.
 It works fine with french doors or pocket doors.

 Pool Doors: How to Secure the Pool Area Like a Pro?